The current combined view for DR Congo is avoid. Check the official advisory for the exact areas and restrictions before making any travel decision.

 DR Congo danger summary

-DR Congo is currently rated avoid by countrysignal.
+The current combined view for DR Congo is avoid.
 Conflict in the east, driven by the M23 group and other armed factions, has intensified since 2022.
 Active fighting and banditry across the eastern provinces, with mineral-rich areas especially volatile.
 The east is largely off-limits.
 This page reflects live data and updates as the situation changes.
 It is information, not official travel advice; always check your government's guidance before you travel.

 Risk at a glance